Constitution of Antigua and Barbuda: Background and history

 The Antigua Constitutional Conference took place from February 28, 1966 to March 25, 1966, when a consensus report was signed.
 The UK Parliament heard this report, which has been published as Cmnd.
 2963.
 In general, the Conference decided that Britain and Antigua should form a new, free, voluntary association that either country could end at any time; Antigua should have complete autonomy over all internal affairs, with Britain handling defense and foreign affairs; the two governments would negotiate a plan outlining how Britain would carry out its defense and foreign affairs responsibilities; there would be extensive communication and significant delegation to the Antigua government in the area of external affairs.
 A consensus was also achieved over the elements that should be contained in a new Antiguan constitution; Cmnd.
 2963 contains the specifics of this agreement.

 In July 1980, a new draft constitution was debated in the Antiguan Parliament, later being presented to the public.
 From 4 to 16 December 1980, a second constitutional conference as held at the Lancaster House.
 The Antiguan and Barbudan delegation in the second conference was composed of thirty politicians, lawyers, and trade unionists.
 On 23 April 1981, a resolution approving the second conference's draft passed the House of Representatives.
 On 1 May 1981, the resolution passed the Senate.

 In accordance with section 10(2) of the West Indies Act 1967, the Antigua Termination of Association Order 1981 terminated the association status between the United Kingdom and Antigua.
 Any order made under that section must be authorized by a resolution from each House of Parliament after being brought before Parliament in draft form.
 When Richard Luce laid the order before the UK Parliament, topics discussed were the possibility of an attempted rebellion in Barbuda similar to that of the Republic of Anguilla, and the disapproval of Barbudans joining the new state.

+On 15 December 2025, an amendment to the constitution passed the House of Representatives, and on 17 December, the Senate.
+This amendment is intended to remove references to the monarch in the oath of allegiance.
+The amendment enjoyed bipartisan support and did not require a referendum under section 47(5).
+The amendment took effect on 1 January 2026.